-This year’s summer rains have transformed our region, to stunning effect.
+This year's summer rains have transformed our region, to stunning effect.
 Many ephemeral lakes – including the life-giving playas of the West Texas plains – have filled for the first time in more than a decade.
-Linda Lake – beneath the Guadalupe Mountains – looks like the Caribbean.
-It’s a social media sensation, and law enforcement has had to intervene, to inform swimmers that they’re splashing and wading on private property.
+The Salt Lake at Salt Flat – beneath the Guadalupe Mountains – looks like the Caribbean.
+It's a social media sensation, and law enforcement has had to intervene, to inform swimmers that they're splashing and wading on private property.
 The grasslands, hills and mountains around Alpine are an electric, almost lurid green.
 The Chisos Basin, in Big Bend National Park, received more than 10 inches of rain in August alone.
-And most of September – typically our region’s wettest month – lies ahead.
+And most of September – typically our region's wettest month – lies ahead.

 You'd be pardoned for feeling a sense of whiplash.
 Last summer was the driest ever recorded in West Texas.
 The monsoon failed for a second consecutive year, and the impacts of the drought were intense.
 Even creosote bushes – those rugged desert plants – showed the strain, dying en masse in parts of the Trans-Pecos.

 What's caused this year's abundant rainfall?
 And what are its implications?

 What a difference a year makes.
 Rick Hluchan is a National Weather Service meteorologist in Midland.

 “Tell me about it,” Hluchan said.
 “There's no way I thought we'd be where we are now.
 We were thinking the drought would continue.
 But we definitely changed things in a big way.
 And I'm very thankful for that.”

 In fall 2020, large parts of West Texas were in “exceptional drought,” and Hluchan wasn't betting on that to change.